Kunalpaul12/website/README.md

  clone and go to project folder

- run comand npm install or yarn (to get all the depandency)
+ run comand npm install or yarn (to get all the depandency) if yarn not found do brew install yarn

+ to start project do yarn start

  Can change data through folder /src/public/screen